TITLE University Architect and Director of Planning, Design and Construction

 27. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, maintaining required and appropriate professional designations, and attending training and/or courses as directed by the supervisor.

 28. Contributes to the overall success of Administrative Services by performing all other duties and responsibilities as assigned.

-The University Architect and Director of Planning, Design & Construction is supervised by the Associate Vice President of Administrative Services and supervises professional, clerical, and support staff in the office of Planning, Design, & Construction.
+The University Architect and Director of Planning, Design & Construction is supervised by the Vice President of Administrative Services and supervises full- and part-time employees.

 OFFICE OF HUMAN RESOURCES